Hangover House

 Hangover House (also known as the Halliburton House) was designed and built by William Alexander Levy for his friend the travel writer Richard Halliburton.
 Halliburton had first spotted the ridgetop site while riding on horseback on the beach in 1930.
 In 1937, Halliburton stated he had purchased a house in Laguna Beach, California.
-Constructed in 1938 on a hilltop, the house, boasting commanding views of the Pacific Ocean and Aliso Canyon, was built with three bedrooms, one each for Halliburton, Alexander, and Halliburton's secretary and friend Paul Mooney, who was also the explorer's editor and ghostwriter.
+Constructed in 1938 on a hilltop, the house, boasting commanding views of the Pacific Ocean and Aliso Canyon, was built with three bedrooms, one each for Halliburton, one for Paul Mooney, and one for Alexander himself, when visiting Hangover House.
+Paul Mooney, Halliburton’s intimate companion, secretary, editor, and principal literary collaborator, shared his household, travels, and plans for Hangover House.
 Halliburton reportedly spent on the purchase of the site and construction of the house.

 Design

 Alexander drew upon European modern architecture and created flat-roofed boxes of concrete and glass.
 He hoped to create a house that, like the international modern spirit of Halliburton, soared above the clouds.
-Mies van der Rohe's work and his experimental concrete buildings of the 1920s, along with Le Corbusier's L'Esprit Nouveau Pavilion (1924–25) and his famous Villa Savoye (1928–29), influenced Alexander.
+Mies van der Rohe's work and his experimental concrete buildings of the 1920s, along with Le Corbusier's L'Esprit Nouveau Pavilion (1924–25) and his famous Villa Savoye (1928–29), may have influenced Alexander.
 Concrete and steel were the main materials used in its construction; the difficulty and expense of hauling materials and labor up the hill caused the construction cost to increase.
-Glass blocks formed part of the wall along the gallery that looked into a canyon several hundred feet below.
-A huge bastionlike retaining wall outside the main building made the house appear safe from intrusion and Olympian in its detachment.
+Glass blocks currently form part of the wall along the gallery, though there is no evidence these sections are original.
+Alexander created the house’s approach and turnaround terrace with a 17-foot-high reinforced-concrete retaining wall, its concrete beams hooked back into the bedrock to stabilize the steep cut and support a level platform above.

-Alexander befriended Ayn Rand and provided quotes for her book The Fountainhead (1943).
-Rand's descriptions of the Heller House, and other houses designed by the book's hero Howard Roark, were believed, by Alexander, to be thinly disguised references to Hangover House.
+According to Alexander’s later recollection, Ayn Rand visited Hangover House shortly after its completion and discussed architecture with him for her book The Fountainhead (1943).
+Rand's descriptions of the Heller House and other houses designed by the book's hero Howard Roark were believed by Alexander to be thinly disguised references to Hangover House.
+A representative of the Ayn Rand Institute reportedly stated that Rand “did not set foot in California” between 1934 and 1943 and that her papers contain no written evidence, including notes, linking her to William Alexander Levy or Hangover House.

-The nickname "Hangover House" is a pun on both the building's location overlooking the cliffs, and the alcohol consumed there.
-Another source states that Halliburton named it after a cliff that he was saved from falling over while climbing the Matterhorn.
+The Name "Hangover House"

+In a letter from Halliburton to his mother, Nelle, dated October 15, 1936, he described the name of the house: "I have thought of calling it Hangover House, because it overhangs the precipice."